kleonang/NavUS/README.md

 ## Features
 - ### Android App
-  - **Background Notification** that guides user when NavUS in running in the background
+  - **Background Notification** that guides users when NavUS is running in the background
   - **Dark mode** support
   - **Estimated Time of Arrival (ETA)** taking into account bus arrival/transit times
-  - **Favourites** list for user to store frequently visited locations
+  - **Favourites** list for users to store frequently visited locations
-  - **Google Maps** interface to show the route, with auto pan and polylines that guides the user based on his current location
+  - **Google Maps** interface to show the route, with auto pan and polylines that guides users based on his current location
-  - **Multiple-route recommendation** for user to choose preferred route
+  - **Multiple-route recommendation** for user to choose their preferred route
   - **Real-time bus arrival information** at bus stops
   - **Recent searches** list that shows the last 5 searches
-  - **Satellite view** for user to quickly identify landmarks
+  - **Satellite view** for users to quickly identify landmarks
-  - **Tutorial** guides the user on how to interact with the application
+  - **Tutorial** guides users on how to interact with the application
-  - **Interactive UI** for user to enter source and destination, as well as browse through the detailed navigation directions
+  - **Interactive UI** for users to enter their source and destination, as well as browse through the detailed navigation directions

 - ### Telegram Bot
   - **Estimated Time of Arrival (ETA)** taking into account bus arrival/transit times
-  - **Messaging UI** for user to enter his source and destination, as well as detailed steps to his destination
+  - **Messaging UI** for users to enter their source and destination, as well as provide detailed steps to their destination
-  - **Multiple-route recommendation** for user to choose preferred route
+  - **Multiple-route recommendation** for users to choose their preferred route
   - **Real-time bus arrival information** at bus stops
-  - **Venue suggestions** when user enters a typo in the source/destination
+  - **Venue suggestions** when users enter a typo in the source/destination

 ## UI Screenshots
 ### Android UI